Shadow5634/When2MeetHelper-1/README.md

 Go to a when2meet scheduling page and reload the page to ensure the extension is actually in effect (_might not work otherwise_).

 Bring your cursor on a time slot on the **right** table (i.e. the one labeled Group's Availability).
-Then hit the above keyboard shortcut and watch the magic happen.
+Then hit the above keyboard shortcut and watch the magic happen!

+Note: The extension is not on the chrome web store yet.
+You shall have to download these files and upload them as unpacked extension in developer mode at the chrome extensions website